-We understand the important role that values play in the development of each child which is why we include the six pillars of Character Counts (Trustworthiness, Respect, Responsibility, Fairness, Caring, and Citizenship) in practical activities, debates, and educational simulations.
+We understand the important role that values play in the development of each child, which is why we include the six pillars of our Character Counts program in practical activities, and demonstrations.
+Our pillars are trustworthiness, respect, responsibility, fairness, caring, and citizenship.

-Colegio Menor, as a liberal arts school, promotes an integral approach to education and our Early Childhood program includes a variety of enriching classes for the youngest members of our community such as music, expressive movement, technology using learning software and applications, weekly visits to the library, sensory exploration, and cooking.
+As a liberal arts school, we at Colegio Menor promote a holistic approach to education.
+Our Early Childhood program includes a variety of enriching classes for the youngest members of our community, such as music, expressive movement, technology using learning software and applications, weekly visits to the library, sensory exploration, and cooking.

-To maintain quality amongst our teaching staff, all employees are required to participate in approximately 30 hours of training, workshops, and professional development courses every year.
-This ensures that all educators in Early Childhood stay informed regarding the latest trends in education and research, which allows them to implement the best teaching practices in their classrooms.
+To maintain the high quality among our teaching staff, all employees are required to participate in approximately 30 hours of training, workshops, and professional development courses every year.
+This ensures that all educators in Early Childhood stay up to date on the latest trends in education and research, which allows them to implement the best teaching practices in their classrooms.

-In the Early Childhood section, we are aware that each child is a unique individual who matures and progresses at his/her own pace.
+In the Early Childhood section, we’re aware that each child is a unique individual who matures and progresses at their own pace.
 As a result, the rate of development can vary from child to child.
-Nevertheless, according to research based on age-group parameters, some children can require different types of support in order to reach milestones at age appropriate stages and according to established developmental guidelines.
-For this reason, our program offers social and emotional guidance and support provided by a professional psychologist and a learning specialist.
+According to research based on age-group parameters, some children can require different types of support to reach milestones at age-appropriate stages.
+For this reason, our program offers social support and emotional guidance from a professional psychologist and a learning specialist.

-In Early Childhood, the role of the psychologist or counselor is to monitor and support students in the acquisition of necessary social, emotional, learning, behavioral, and team work skills.
-At this level, the Guidance Department pay particular attention to the development of interpersonal skills, self-esteem, decision-making and mindful learning.
+In Early Childhood, the role of the counselor is to monitor and support students in the acquisition of necessary social, emotional, learning, behavioral, and teamwork skills.
+At this level, our DECE Department pays particular attention to the development of our young students’ interpersonal skills, self-esteem, decision making, and mindfulness.

-In Early Childhood, the main role of the Learning Specialist is to support students by providing early intervention in order to address the areas of difficulty that a child may present with, therefore, avoiding the development of learning difficulties that may appear in time.
-The Learning Specialist also works with children or groups of children that require extra support.
-In some cases, children may require additional support from an off-site Learning Specialist to overcome difficulties or to learn strategies in order to adapt to different learning styles.
+In Early Childhood, the main role of our Learning Specialist is to provide early intervention to address the areas of difficulty a child may have.
+Our Learning Specialist also works with children who require extra support.
+In some cases, children may require additional support from an off-site Learning Specialist to overcome difficulties or to learn strategies to adapt to different learning styles.

-At Colegio Menor, we believe that our program is only a part of the essential pieces necessary to facilitate healthy, integral and positive childhood development.
-For this reason, we offer a wide array of opportunities to encourage the school and parents to work as a team, while also offering parents the support and ongoing communication that is necessary in order to establish effective collaboration.
-Additionally, as part of a greater community, we make the effort to help children develop a sense of connectedness and belonging within the wider community through our community service project by encouraging significant interactions between our students and the senior citizens of our community.
+At Colegio Menor, we believe our program is only a part of the essential pieces necessary to facilitate healthy, integral, and positive childhood development.
+For this reason, we offer a wide array of opportunities to encourage the school and parents to work as a team, while also offering parents the support and ongoing communication that is necessary to establish effective collaboration.
+Additionally, as part of a greater community, we encourage our young learners to develop a sense of connectedness and belonging within the wider community.